Giada De Laurentiis

-Giada Pamela De Laurentiis (Note: English: /dZi'A:də di: lə'rEntIs/ jee-AH-də-_-dee-_-lə-REN-tiss, /it/.) (born Giada Pamela De Benedetti, August 22, 1970) is an Italian-born American chef, entrepreneur, writer, and television personality.
+Giada Pamela De Laurentiis (Note: English: /dZi'A:də di: lə'rEntIs/ jee-AH-də-_-dee-_-lə-REN-tiss, /it/.) (born Giada Pamela De Benedetti, August 22, 1970) is an Italian-American chef, entrepreneur, writer, and television personality.
 She was the host of Food Network's program called Giada at Home.
-She also appears regularly as a contributor and guest co-host on NBC's program entitled Today.
+She also appears regularly as a contributor and guest co-host on NBC's program titled Today.
 De Laurentiis is the founder of the catering business GDL Foods.
 She is a winner of the Daytime Emmy Award for Outstanding Lifestyle Host and the Gracie Award for Best Television Host.
 She was also recognized by the International Hospitality Institute as one of the Global 100 in Hospitality, a list featuring the 100 Most Powerful People in Global Hospitality.

 Early life

 De Laurentiis was born on August 22, 1970, in Rome, Italy.
 The eldest child of actress Veronica De Laurentiis and her first husband, actor-producer Alex De Benedetti.
+She has two younger brothers and a younger sister.
 Alex De Benedetti was a close associate of Giada's maternal grandfather, film producer Dino De Laurentiis.
 As a child, Giada often found herself in the family's kitchen and spent a great deal of time at her grandfather's restaurant, DDL Foodshow.
 Her parents were married in February 1970 but were later divorced.
 After her parents' divorce, Giada and her siblings moved to Southern California, where they took their mother's surname.
 After graduating from Marymount High School in Los Angeles, De Laurentiis attended the University of California, Los Angeles, earning her bachelor's degree in social anthropology in 1996.

 Her maternal great-grandmother was English and her grandmother was the Italian film star Silvana Mangano.
 Her paternal grandmother, Pamela De Benedetti (1923–1998), was also English.
 Her siblings include sister Eloisa, a make-up artist, and brothers Igor and Dino Alexander II, a Hollywood film editor who died of melanoma in 2003.
 Her stepfather is producer Ivan Kavalsky.